Yandy Díaz Player Props: Rays vs. Royals

 - The Royals pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Royals have a 5.19 team ERA that ranks 28th among all MLB pitching staffs.

-- Greinke makes the start for the Royals, his 16th of the season.
-He is 1-7 with a 4.34 ERA and 58 strikeouts in 76 2/3 innings pitched.
+- Lyles makes the start for the Royals, his 16th of the season.
+He is 0-11 with a 6.62 ERA and 62 strikeouts through 85 2/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Angels, when the righty threw five innings, surrendering four earned runs while giving up eight hits.
+- The right-hander's most recent time out was on Monday against the Detroit Tigers, when he went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.